Streaming Model Cascades for Semantic SQL: Experimental Evaluation

 \subsection{Cost-Quality Tradeoff}

 Figure~\ref{fig:pareto} traces the cost-quality Pareto frontier for \gamcal and \supgit across all six datasets.
 At low-to-moderate delegation rates, \gamcal's frontier lies above or overlaps \supgit's on every dataset.
-Table~\ref{tab:best-f1} summarizes the best operating point per algorithm.
-Both algorithms exceed $F_1 = 0.99$ on most datasets, but \gamcal peaks at lower delegation on BoolQ, MMLU, and SST-2, while \supgit reaches a higher ceiling on ArXiv, IMDB, and NYT at the cost of 6--24 percentage points more delegation.
+Table~\ref{tab:best-f1} summarizes the best operating point per algorithm. \supgit reaches $F_1 \geq 0.99$ on five of the six datasets and \gamcal on three, but \gamcal peaks at lower delegation on BoolQ, MMLU, and SST-2, while \supgit reaches a higher ceiling on ArXiv, IMDB, and NYT at the cost of 6--24 percentage points more delegation.

 Learned calibration confers a clear advantage at low delegation budgets.
 Table~\ref{tab:fixed-budget} reports the best $F_1$ achievable within delegation caps of $20\%$ and $30\%$.
 At $d \leq 20\%$, \gamcal leads on all six datasets, outperforming both \supgit and \supgsp (the LOTUS cascade).
 The widest gap is on ArXiv: $0.851$ vs.\ $0.784$ for \supgsp and $0.798$ for \supgit.
 On IMDB, the SUPG variants cannot operate within this budget at all because their minimum delegation includes both the $\rho = 10\%$ sampling budget and mandatory uncertain-region delegation.
 Raising the cap to $d \leq 30\%$ narrows the gap: \gamcal still leads on five of six datasets, while \supgsp edges ahead on NYT ($0.977$ vs.\ $0.967$) where \gamcal's delegation ceiling limits further gains.